SaraAlert/SaraAlert/README.md

 **Environment Variable Setup**

 To set up Sara Alert in a staging configuration, generate two environment variable files: `.env-prod-assessment` and `.env-prod-enrollment`.
 The content for these files can be based off of the `.env-prod-assessment-example` and `.env-prod-enrollment-example` files.
 The `SECRET_KEY_BASE` and `POSTGRES_PASSWORD` variables should be changed at the very least.
-It is also important to note that the xxxx should be set to `false` for the assessment file and `true` for the enrollment file.
+It is also important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.

 **Container Dependencies**